 The trail is divided into multiple sections, each from 4 to 10 km in length.
 A trail captain is assigned to maintain each section.
 Frequent visits, especially from spring to fall, are required.
 Trail captains repaint the blazes once every 2 to 3 years, trim back any vegetation encroaching onto the trail, pick up garbage, mow grass and weeds, and renew signage.
 Fallen tree limbs are frequently found on the trail.
 There are also numerous structures: bridges, boardwalks, stiles, steps, side-logs and water-bars, all of which need to be monitored and kept in good condition.
 If a large problem presents itself, the trail captain reports it.

 Next up the rung are the four quadrant leaders who follow up with any issues that a trail captain requests.
 Likewise, they determine what large work projects are needed and organize these.

 Trees fall down in the forest all the time.
 Major windstorms, heavy snowfalls and ice storms all bring down even more limbs or entire trees.
 This is when we call in our sawyers.
 Certified by a course offered through the BTC, our volunteer sawyers are trained in the safe use of chainsaws to remove large trees obstructing the trail, or nearby trees that may present a hazard to hikers.

 Several people are on-call for occasional work parties which perform larger repair or building projects.
 This is an excellent way for newcomers to become familiar with the standards and techniques used in building and maintaining the trail.

-Largely administrative, the trail coordinator is the communicator to keep it moving along.
+Largely administrative, the Trail Maintenance Director is the communicator to keep it moving along.